mizterp/PHP-Web-Article-Extractor/README.md

 ## Features

-* Extract an article and headline from a page in milliseconds
+* Remove the clutter and extract clean article text and headline from a page quickly
+* Identifies the language of the extracted article
+* Identifies keywords of the extracted article
 * Designed to easily integrate into pipeline or microservice architectured projects

 ## Usage